bioidiap/bob.bio.base/doc/vanilla_biometrics_features.rst

 Protocol definition is possible and a set of csv files (at least ``dev_enroll.csv`` and ``dev_probe.csv``) in a folder must be created for each protocol.

-The interface is created with :py:class:`~bob.bio.base.database.CSVDatasetDevEval`.
+The interface is created with :py:class:`~bob.bio.base.database.CSVDataset`.
 This class takes as input the base directory, and the protocol sub-directory of the :ref:`csv file structure <bob.bio.base.database.csv_file_structure>`, and finally a ``csv_to_sample_loader`` that will load a sample data from a csv row read from the csv files.
 This csv_to_sample_loader needs to know the dataset base path and the extension of the dataset files.